History of the Ḍom People (ancestors of the Roma) within the South Asia (and partly beyond)

 The biggest migration wave of the ancestors of the Roma apparently occured after the Hun (Hephthalite or Alchon Hun) invasion of the Gupta Empire, in 6th Century, with small migrations in around 300 AD and in times of Islamic Conquests around 900-1100 AD.

 Some parts of the Roma in Sassanide Empire became militarised and behaved similarly like the Kśatriya Varna in the Indian Subcontinent.
 This military tradition is seen among tribes like Russka Roma, Servy tribe in Ukraine and in smaller portion among the Kalderash tribe of Vlax Roma.
+But I must to mention that there are some Adivasis and Dalits with the warrior traditions, so this doesn't points to that the ancestors of the Roma were the Kśatriya.

-The Roma used (and the Domari in some parts of the Middle East still are) to be called "Zott" or "Zutt", which refers to the Jats in India, who intermixed heavily with the ancestors of the Roma.
 After crushing the Zottistan around 800 AD, some of the Roma fled to Armenia, Georgia and bigger part to the Byzantine Empire.
 It also seems that a lot Roma were also kept in some provisional prison in nowadays Syria and the Byzantines freed these military men, as many of the Roma at some point of history were in the Byzantine Army.

 The vast-majority of the Roma seem to have little bit different ancestral sources than the Domari and Lom.
 In Domari is a small exception with the Banu Sassán Domari groups who seem to be originally a part of first Zott migration, which covered the Roma too.
 In fact the Banu Sassán are those who decided to move towards the east and not west, and fought on side of uprising in Persia against the Muslims, but later became Muslim themselves.